MaxB0u/ML-EPFL/README.md

 During our experimentations, the training was searching for the best hyperparameters to use in our final model.For each model, hyperparameters included gamma, lambda, the maximum number of iterations for gradient descent, the degree of the polynomial expansion, the number of standard deviaitons from which to start clipping outliers, other values in the preprocessing steps.

-For each hyperparameter combination, the models were trained using K-flod cross validation.
-The average loss, accuracy, and F1 score over all lthe folds were used to select the best hyperparameters.
+For each hyperparameter combination, the models were trained using K-fold cross validation.
+The average loss, accuracy, and F1 score over all the folds were used to select the best hyperparameters.

 Once the best combination of hyperparameters was determined, the model was trained over the whole training set with these parameters.
 When modifying hyperparameters of the preprocessing steps, the preprocessing also had to be done from scartch.